How Long Do Drugs Stay in Your System?

 A Positive Test Doesn’t Always Mean Recent Use

-You may find yourself undergoing required drug testing at some point in your life and wonder, “how long do drugs stay in your system?”
+You are required to drug test and wonder, “How long do drugs stay in your system?”
 Some employers require employees to participate in a drug test before and after being hired.
 At the same time, some individuals undergo drug testing as part of a DUI arrest, probation, or even as terms in a child custody arrangement.

-Considering the high stakes, it is no wonder that a commonly searched question online happens to be “How long do drugs stay in your system?”
-The answer is, it depends on the drug.
-Marijuana, oxycodone, Vicodin, heroin, opium, and LSD all metabolize at differing rates.
-In the process of eliminating drugs from the body, kidneys play a key role, filtering out soluble drug metabolites out of the urine.
+Considering the high stakes, it is no wonder that a commonly searched question online happens to be, “How long do drugs stay in your system?”
+The answer is: it depends on the drug.
+Marijuana, oxycodone, Vicodin, heroin, opium, and LSD metabolize at differing rates.
+In the process of eliminating drugs from the body, kidneys play a crucial role in filtering out soluble drug metabolites from the urine.

 If you are trying to predict whether you will pass a forthcoming drug test, you must also consider what type of drug testing you will undergo.
 For example, if you have ingested marijuana and are trying to predict whether you can pass a drug test, be aware that traces of the drug can stay in your urine anywhere from 7 to 30 days, remain 90 days in the hair, and 14 days in the blood.